chucknorris/uppercut/README.markdown

 # RELEASE NOTES
 =1.0.0.0=
-* UppercuT now uses semantic versioning See http://SemVer.org for details. (r)
+* UppercuT now uses semantic versioning See http://SemVer.org for details.
+You need to add this to your config file: <property name="version.patch" value="0" overwrite="false" /> (r351)
 * UppercuT now builds on Linux (patch from Svein Ackenhausen). (r350)
 * Non multi targeting now works like it did before any of this multitargeting started. (r348)